Côte d’Ivoire, Africa

 - Seismic driven inversion for relative impedance

-An integrated visco-acoustic model building sequence, including PGS FWI and Q-VMB has been adopted to resolve the impact of complex Late Cretaceous and Paleocene channel systems on deeper targets.
-This approach eliminates the reflectivity imprint, creates an accurate velocity model, elliminates uncertainty in the image and improves the amplidute fidelity of the dataset.
+An integrated visco-acoustic model building sequence, including PGS FWI and Q-VMB, has been adopted to resolve the impact of complex Late Cretaceous and Paleocene channel systems on deeper targets.
+This approach eliminates the reflectivity imprint, creates an accurate velocity model, eliminates uncertainty in the image and improves the amplitude-fidelity of the dataset.

 Attenuation Effects of Canyons Resolved

 Implementation of fully integrated visco-acoustic model building and migration delivers the results on the right.
 The removal of the imprint of the canyon on the data below is shown on the log spectra ratio plots (inserts) from the Base Tertiary Unconformity horizon.
 The spectra on the right demonstrates how the amplitudes have been successfully compensated for below the canyons (blue is ideal).

 The primary objective of this model building flow is to solve the seismic characterization challenges of a complex set of deepwater Maastrichtian and Paleocene channel systems on deeper Cenomanian and Turonian fan systems offshore Côte d’Ivoire.
 Due to water depth (4 km), acquisition geometry and geological setting, reflection only FWI was used as part of a fully integrated visco-acoustic model building flow.
 In conjunction with FWI, the Q model was derived tomographically.
 The resulting Q migration produces a seismic image where the younger Late Cretaceous prospectivity is more readily defined, with less uncertainty and improved amplitude fidelity.

 Effective Model Building Improves Continuity of Impedance Data